sphinx-doc/sphinx/doc/markup/desc.rst

    of its use in the Python documentation include :cmacro:`PyObject_HEAD` and :cmacro:`Py_BEGIN_ALLOW_THREADS`.

-.. directive:: ctype
+.. directive:: .. ctype:: name

    Describes a C type.
 The signature should just be the type name.

-.. directive:: cvar
+.. directive:: .. cvar:: type name

    Describes a global C variable.
 The signature should include the type, such as::

       .. cvar:: PyObject* PyClass_Type

-.. directive:: data
+.. directive:: .. data:: name

    Describes global data in a module, including both variables and values used as "defined constants."
 Class and object attributes are not documented using this environment.

-.. directive:: exception
+.. directive:: .. exception:: name

    Describes an exception class.
 The signature can, but need not include parentheses with constructor arguments.

-.. directive:: function
+.. directive:: .. function:: name(signature)

    Describes a module-level function.
 The signature should include the parameters, enclosing optional parameters in brackets.
 Default values can be